yitzchoklowy/behadrei-forum-scraper/README.md

 There are 2 spiders meanwhile in this project: A post spider and an index spider.

+To specify which forum to scrape: change start_urls in spider. (currently atzkach forum)

 ## Post Spider

 name is bechadrei_post_spider